hopsoft/universalid/README.md

   #                     the decoded payload from above  |         |
   #                                              |      |         |
   decoded = URI::UID.parse(uid.to_s).decode do |data, klass, timestamp|
+    # NOTE: this feature is compatible with other tools like kiba, amoeba, etc.
+    #       that can be leveraged to translate the decoded data into the correct format

     record = klass.find_by(id: data[:id])
     record.instance_variable_set(:@demo, data[:demo])